Public Records FAQ 5

 Does an e-mail message sent to or by a municipal employee or official constitute a public record under the public records law?

-Yes, in some cases.
-A “record” under the public records law is broadly defined to include any material on which written, printed, visual or electromagnetic information is recorded or preserved which has been created or is being kept by a municipal employee, official or office.
+Yes, in most cases.
+Wisconsin’s public records law broadly defines “record” to include any material on which written, printed, spoken, visual, or electromagnetic information or electronically generated or stored data is recorded or preserved that has been created or is being kept by an authority (e.g., municipal department, official or office).
+“Record” excludes materials that are purely the personal property of the custodian and are unrelated to his or her office.
 Wis.
-Stat. sec.
-19.32(2).
-Clearly, e-mail constitutes a record subject to the public records law.
+Stat. § 19.32(2).